daren996/PaperReading/MOD/ER Explanations.md

 Machine learning models remain mostly black boxes.
 Understanding the reasons behind predictions is quite important in assessing **trust**, which is fundamental if one plans to take action based on a prediction, or when choosing whether to deploy a new model.
 If the users do not trust a model or a prediction, they will not use it.
 Understanding will transform an untrustworthy model or prediction into a trustworthy one by looking insights into the model.

-It is important to differentiate between two different (but related) definitions of **trust**: (1) trusting a prediction, i.e. whether a user trusts an individual prediction sufficiently to take some action based on it; (2) trusting a model, i.e. whether the user trusts a model to behave in reasonable ways if deployed.
+It is important to differentiate between two different (but related) definitions of **trust**: (1) trusting a prediction, i.e. whether a user trusts an individual prediction sufficiently to take some actions based on it; (2) trusting a model, i.e. whether the user trusts a model to behave in reasonable ways if deployed.
 Both are directly impacted by how much the human understands a model’s behaviour.

 Determining trust in individual **predictions** is an important problem when the model is used for decision making.
 In some cases, predictions cannot be acted upon on blind faith, as the consequences may be catastrophic, such as using machine learning for medical diagnosis or terrorism detection.